“Change Today Protect Tomorrow”

 The Sustainability Department

 The University established a Sustainability Committee, which includes student representation, in 2005, chaired by the Pro Vice Chancellor (Students).
 Deputy Head of ISE chairs the Responsible Futures committee which leads on embedding sustainability into the curriculum and research.
 Director of Sustainability acts as a focal point for all aspects of sustainability within the University.
-The Director of Sustainability is a Sustainability West Midlands Green Leader, Chair of EAUC Midlands region and sits on a number of regional and national committees in the sustainability field.
+The Director of Sustainability is a Sustainability West Midlands Green Leader, Chair of EAUC Midlands region, is an EAUC inaugural Fellow and sits on a number of regional and national committees in the sustainability field.

 To get in touch with the Sustainability department please contact: